 It is also important to be safer when you’re out and about and know what to do if you do fall.

 It is important to keep active as we get older.
 There are loads of different types of activity and exercise – choose one that suits you.

-To help you with your muscle strength and balance, we have produced a simple guide showing the Super Six exercises to keep you steady and reduce your risk of falling.
+To help you with your muscle strength and balance, West Sussex County Council have produced a simple guide showing the Super Six exercises to keep you steady and reduce your risk of falling.
 Contact you local Wellbeing Hub to request a copy.

 Did you know, adults aged 65 or older who are generally fit and have no health conditions that limit their mobility should try to be active daily.
 Muscle strengthening activities should be carried out at least two days per week and older adults at risk of falls should do exercises to improve balance and coordination on at least two days per week.
 Why not try the Super Six?

 150 minutes of moderate aerobic activity (cycling or walking) or 75 minutes of vigorous aerobic activity (running or tennis) are also recommended.

 Make sure you get your eyes checked regularly.
 If you are aged 60 or over, you are eligible for free eye tests on the NHS.
 Contact your local opticians to book an appointment - some can even come to you!

 Take care of your feet and make sure you get them checked regularly.
 Keep toenails trimmed and make sure you moisturise to avoid painful cracking.
 See a podiatrist if foot care is becoming more tricky.